Donald-Berthelsen/CS4348-Proj3/devlog.md

 Things are going fairly smoothly, just needing some bug fixes as I test it It would be useful to include a debug method to print blocks as they are accessed And it's a good thing I did so, since it shows my search had some wacky stuff going on

+My generic print_block method doesn't play nice with the special header block However since it's just a debug too, it's fine that the fields are mislabeled The test.idx file has an odd bit at the end of the block pointers section, no clue how it got there However it's outside the block size, so it shouldn't matter The current issue is that some value are found while others are not, this is why I made a debug method Search is not finding values 52-60 or 82-100, its like those blocks don't exist

+For 52-60, it's because they are on a block with ID 0 I check for ID 0 as a stopping condition, but it appears that needs more refinement I now check if the block size is 0, however this doesn't solve the problem

+For the range 52-60 that fall on block 0, block 0 is the root This causes either an infinite loop of searching, or simply failing to find the value, depending on implementation printing all the values does show that these ranges do exist on the file The question then is where they actually are

+By combining print_block with the print method, I have my answer Block ID 0 is the 7th block, and block ID 13 is the 10th These blocks having mismatched ID and location explain why my search algorithm couldn't find them At the same time, it is good to know that my search algorithm was running properly by not finding them